Dravening/ks-installer/docs/JenkinsUpgradeGuide.md

 # Upgrade Notes for Jenkins

-This document only for who enabled DevOps in Kubesphere.
+This document only for who enabled DevOps in d3os.
 If this is the first time that you install Jenkins via enable DevOps, then you don't need this document.

 # Background